-Services must share information about monitored objects, events and faults in a synchronised fashion.
+Services must share information about monitored objects, events, and faults in a synchronized fashion.

 – Merge regional security services under one central dispatch office

 We have recommended to set up several radio retranslators which would transmit messages to the station using GPRS connection in the areas covered by the local security service stations.
 Program Monas MS which receives messages from the central retranslator RR-IP12 was suggested for local monitoring.
 Program Windows IPcom which works in the same computer as Monas MS was chosen for receiving messages using a GPRS connection.

 It was suggested to use a multi-channel transmitter RL10 and monitoring program Monas MS in the central station.